What Is the Difference Between a Babysitter and a Nanny?

 What Is a Babysitter?

 Generally, babysitters care for children of any age who are in need of supervision for a few short hours.
 Most sitters will work either by specific occasion or on a regular schedule (after-school babysitters, date night babysitters and weekend babysitters are common).
 Their main tasks are watching the kids, playing with them and maybe putting them to bed.
 Many babysitters are trained in basic skills like CPR and first aid.
 They usually work for hourly rates, but may be paid extra if they agree to handle additional services such as cooking, tutoring and light housekeeping.
 It's important to discuss expectations for the job during the interview process.
-Learn about typical babysitting duties by reading What Responsibilities Does a Babysitter Have?

 What Is a Nanny?